offen/offen/homepage/content/pages/opt-out.md

 ### You are opted out

-This will prevent __Offen__ from aggregating the actions you have taken on participating websites.
+This will prevent __offen__ from aggregating the actions you have taken on participating websites.

-Operators now cannot draw any conclusions from your actions via __Offen__.
+Operators now cannot draw any conclusions from your actions via __offen__.
 At the same time, however, they *cannot create a better experience* for you and other users.

 <script>
   var vault = document.createElement('iframe')